Dermatologists' top tips for relieving dry skin

 Simple changes can soothe dry skin

-Following the same skin care routine year round may not work so well when the humidity drops.
+Following the same skin care routine year-round may not work so well when the humidity drops.
 Without a change in your skin care, dry air can make fine lines and wrinkles more noticeable.
-Dry skin can itch, flake, crack, and even bleed.
+Dry, itchy skin can flake, crack, and even bleed.

 To help heal dry skin and prevent its return, dermatologists recommend the following.

-Prevent baths and showers from making dry skin worse.
-When your skin is dry, be sure to:
+Stop baths and showers from worsening dry skin.
+When the humidity drops or your skin feels dry, be sure to:

 Apply moisturizer immediately after washing.
 Ointments, creams, and lotions (moisturizers) work by trapping existing moisture in your skin.
 To trap this much-needed moisture, you need to apply a moisturizer within few minutes of: